-At McQiu Lawyers, we draft a wide range of documents including but not limited to Deeds of Agreement, Loan Agreements, Heads of Agreement, Financial Agreements, Powers of Attorney, Power of Enduring Guardianship, Contracts of Sale and Shareholders Agreement etc
+At McQiu Lawyers, we draft a wide range of documents including but not limited to Deeds, Loan Agreements, Heads of Agreement, Financial Agreements, Powers of Attorney, Power of Enduring Guardianship, Contracts and Shareholders Agreements.

-We take the time to understand what it is you are trying to achieve and will customize your document to reflect that outcome.
-We appreciate that although legal documents have standard features, attention must be given to how those features relate to an individual clients circumstance.
-What may be appropriate for one client, will not necessarily make it appropriate for another.
+We take the time to understand what it is you are trying to achieve, including your commercial imperatives and will customize your document to reflect that outcome.
+We appreciate that, although legal documents have standard features, attention must be given to how those features relate to an individual client’s circumstances.
+What may be appropriate for one client, will not necessarily be appropriate for another.

 Documents we provide include:

 - Sales Contracts;

 - Financial Agreements (also known as Binding Financial Agreements or Pre and Post Nuptial Agreements);